sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

 Declarative
+- FP, by nature, describes the *logic* rather than the control flow
 - focus on the phenomena and the high-level behavior FP allows to address them adequately and separately
 - the execution becomes just the computation of some values